webdesignsbytom/dummy_client/README.md

 2. Tailwind - Style sheets
 3. Axios - API management
 4. Google OAuth - creating a login and sign up through google account.

+## Standards

+1. Image urls for servers and display are `imageSource`
+2. Titles/labels for array objects are called `title`
+3.

 ## Formating